vwainman/wordle_cli_solver/README.md

-# A CLI Solver for Wordle \n This is a solver based on information theory, see main.ipynb for more information regarding features.
+# A CLI Solver for Wordle

+This is a solver based on information theory, see main.ipynb for more information regarding features.